amitpomu/eclerx-newsletter/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 1.0.2 =
+* Created new block with both content, forms and featured image
+* Added media field control for featured image

 = 1.0.1 =
 * Added Pattern to justify design with dynamic content